 Low BG = Monstrous overeating = high BG = over-correcting with angry boluses = roller coaster BG for 24 hours-plus.
 The best solution I’ve found is to simply avoid lows at all costs.

 4. The conventional thinking is that highs are bad in the long-term and lows are just bad in the short-term.
-However, a recent growing body of evidence is pointing towards the fact that lows may have some long term effects as well.
+However, a recent growing body of

 All this has led me to set my CGM low alarm at 100 mg/dL.
 This allows me to get the warning well before my blood sugar is actually in the hypoglycemic range.
 I then have the time to closely monitor where my BG is headed and to prevent a possible low well before it’s too late.